krkode/knitpic/README.md

 converts a picture to a knitting chart

 # TODO
-EZ - host as website on github
-EZ - take picture as input
+EZ - create chart
-EZ - convert picture to color chart
+MED - convert picture to color chart
 EZ - display gridlines and row numbers
 ADV - allow picture to be simplified
 EZ - allow chart to be downloaded as pdf